SayedMohsen635/Greenhouse-PCB/README.md

 The system is centered around the **ESP32-WROOM-32D** module.

-* **Key Functions:** Selected for its integrated Wi-Fi and Bluetooth connectivity, sufficient processing capability, and wide range of peripheral interfaces[cite: 37].
+* **Key Functions:** Selected for its integrated Wi-Fi and Bluetooth connectivity, sufficient processing capability, and wide range of peripheral interfaces.
 It manages reliable monitoring and control of environmental parameters.
 * **Low-Power Features:** Ensures energy efficiency.

 ### 2. Sensors